-d Continuously prominently advertised on site by way of an agent's advertisement board on each site frontage to the highway throughout the period;

-e Added at the outset to, and maintained on, the Council's property database;

-f Circulated at the outset to other local property agents, specialist commercial agents and the Council by way of mail shots and/or hard copies of sales particulars, and circulated again if any significant details change; and g Subject to on-going reviews, with a view to adjust the marketing as necessary.

-- 5.5 All of the above are necessary when submitting a Marketing Statement and it may also be valuable if there is evidence in the Marketing Statement that: - The site has been referred to the local business community, including the Greater Manchester Chamber of Commerce for consideration of its potential for reuse or redevelopment for employment use; - II.
+- d Continuously prominently advertised on site by way of an agent's advertisement board on each site frontage to the highway throughout the period; - e Added at the outset to, and maintained on, the Council's property database; - f Circulated at the outset to other local property agents, specialist commercial agents and the Council by way of mail shots and/or hard copies of sales particulars, and circulated again if any significant details change; and - g Subject to on-going reviews, with a view to adjust the marketing as necessary. - 5.5 All of the above are necessary when submitting a Marketing Statement and it may also be valuable if there is evidence in the Marketing Statement that: - The site has been referred to the local business community, including the Greater Manchester Chamber of Commerce for consideration of its potential for reuse or redevelopment for employment use; - II.
 The site has been referred to other relevant support agencies as advised by the Council, such as MIDAS (Manchester's Investment Agency) and the North West Development Agency; and - III.
 Shows a record of all expressions of interest/offers received including rental interest.
 Where possible the applicant should obtain from interested parties reasons / explanations as to why they were not able / willing to proceed.
 The Council reserves the right to contact any party who has expressed an interest and to send details of the land / property to any party which it feels may be interested in purchasing / occupying the premises for occupation, investment or redevelopment purposes.

-- 5.6 A lesser financial return on investment relative to other development or reuse options will not be sufficient to justify the site not continuing to be available for employment use. - 5.7 Owners/agents for business land and premises currently being marketed for continued business use are advised to keep a comprehensive record of the steps involved in marketing their site (taking account of the criteria set out above) incase they wish at a later stage to apply for permission for redevelopment for non-employment use. - 5.8 In instances where the Council considers that the marketing strategy has been inadequate, the applicant will be advised that it is likely that the planning application will be recommended for refusal.
+(The Council realises that there may be situations where the need for confidentiality is a legitimate business concern.
+However, the Council has statutory obligations under various enactments to disclose information on request.
+Any information provided by a developer/applicant will, if requested, be treated as confidential, subject to the disclosure provisions of the Freedom of Information Act, the Environmental Information Regulations or any other statutory provisions concerning disclosure of information.) - 5.6 A lesser financial return on investment relative to other development or reuse options will not be sufficient to justify the site not continuing to be available for employment use. - 5.7 Owners/agents for business land and premises currently being marketed for continued business use are advised to keep a comprehensive record of the steps involved in marketing their site (taking account of the criteria set out above) incase they wish at a later stage to apply for permission for redevelopment for nonemployment use.

+5.8 In instances where the Council considers that the marketing strategy has been inadequate, the applicant will be advised that it is likely that the planning application will be recommended for refusal.